romansource/shader-job/README.md

     for (int i = 0; i < src.Length; i++) src[i] = i;

     // Dispatch 20 threads (x dimension)
-    ShaderJob.For(20).Run(src, dst, (input, output, id) =>
+    // .Run accepts some lambda args to lower GC pressure by using static delegates ShaderJob.For(20).Run(src, dst, (input, output, id) =>
     {
       // id.x is in [0..19]